-Two-Way socket mode provides a more robust communication mechanism between Smart Clients and the Servoy Application Server, where only the Smart Client initiates connections to the Application Server over the RMI port.
+Two-Way socket mode provides a robust communication mechanism between Smart Clients and the Servoy Application Server, where only the Smart Client initiates connections to the Application Server over the RMI port.
 This means that only the Smart Clients need to be able to access the Application Server and that the Application Server does not need to be able to connect to the client machine, like is required when using Direct Connection mode.

 However, in case Java WebStart on the client machine is configured to connect through a proxy, Servoy will not be able to instantiate Two-Way socket and thus falls back to the Direct Connection mode, with the restrictions that come with Direct Connection mode.
 It is possible to configure Java WebStart on each client machine to not use a proxy, but this needs to be done on each individual machine and might conflict with other Java WebStart applications that do require the proxy settings.
-See Java WebStart Proxy configuration for more info.
+If this happens then on the client the java preferences > network settings need to be changed, so that the proxy settings are configured as 'direct connection' instead of 'use browser'.
+Better is to use one of the tunnels below.